codiply/barrio/README.md

 Note that if this threshold and the number of neighbors `k` are too big, the search might time out, returning the best results up to this point without any guarantees.

+If you prefer to get any results found in a limited amount of time, you can set the timeout (in milliseconds) in the request

+    {
+      "location": [0.0, 0.0, 0.0],
+      "k": 3,
+      "distanceThreshold": 10.0,
+      "timeout": 1000
+    }

 ### Run cluster in docker

 First package the whole project into one single `.jar`